-The Ombuds Program serves all levels of UA employees and students, in all UA units and colleges, as well as other individuals who have a university-related concern
+The Ombuds Office serves all levels of UA faculty, staff, and students in all UA units and colleges who have a university-related concern.

 Our services are available to all UA units and colleges, regardless of location.
 This includes UA North Campus, UA South, all Arizona Health Sciences units (including the College of Medicine - Phoenix, College of Nursing - Phoenix, and other Phoenix campuses), all cooperative extension units, and others.

 All communications, and the identities of all visitors, are strictly confidential.
 We will not inform your supervisor, professor, colleague, or anyone else that you have talked with an Ombuds unless we have your request or permission to do so.
-If your situation involves an imminent risk of serious harm we will need to report that to the appropriate person/resource.
+If your situation involves an imminent risk of serious harm or an instance of campus violence under the Clery Act, we will need to report that to the appropriate person/resource.

-The Ombuds Program is an informal resource and does not engage in disciplinary processes.
-Some concerns/issues brought to the Ombus Program are addressed – at the request of the visitor(s) – through communications with others involved in the situation, by sharing information with individuals who have authority or influence on the matter, or by gathering information from individuals who have knowledge about a relevant policy/procedure/practice/etc. If we have contacted you it may be that we were requested to apprise you of a concern/issue, involve you in communications to resolve an issue, or gather information pertinent to the understanding and resolution of a situation.
+Not at all.
+The Ombuds Office is an informal resource and does not engage in disciplinary processes.
+Some concerns/issues brought to the Ombuds Office are addressed – at the request of the visitor(s) – through communications with others involved in the situation, by sharing information with individuals who have authority or influence on the matter, or by gathering information from individuals who have knowledge about a relevant policy/procedure/practice/etc. If we have contacted you, it may be that we were requested to apprise you of a concern/issue, involve you in communications to resolve an issue, or gather information pertinent to the understanding and resolution of a situation.

-Confidentiality is a fundamental element of the Ombuds Program.
-As such, the Ombuds Program is not authorized to accept notice of allegations of violations of law or other formal complaints.
-The Ombuds Program treats all communications, and the identities of all visitors, as strictly confidential to the maximum extent permitted by law unless, in the discretion of the Ombuds, failure to disclose information would create an imminent risk of serious harm.
-No employee or other University constituent may compel the Ombuds Program to disclose information.
+Confidentiality is a fundamental element of the Ombuds Office.
+As such, the Ombuds Office is not authorized to accept notice of allegations of violations of law or other formal complaints.
+The Ombuds Office treats all communications, and the identities of all visitors, as strictly confidential to the maximum extent permitted by law unless, in the discretion of the Ombuds, failure to disclose information would create an imminent risk of serious harm.
+No employee or other University constituent may compel the Ombuds Office to disclose information.

-By electing to utilize the voluntary, confidential, impartial, independent, and informal services offered by the UA Ombuds Program, visitors agree to never seek to compel the Ombuds to disclose any information received as part of providing Ombuds services in any other forum, including a formal grievance or lawsuit.
-In addition, if the Ombuds Program utilizes mediation, facilitation, or another group process in serving the visitors, by electing to participate in the mediation, facilitation, or group process the visitors agree (to the extent permitted by law) to: (i) keep any and all communications that take place in the process confidential unless all parties agree otherwise, (ii) waive any right they may have to use communications that take place in the process in any formal grievance or lawsuit, and (iii) participate in good faith towards a mutually satisfactory outcome.
+By electing to utilize the voluntary, confidential, impartial, independent, and informal services offered by the UA Ombuds Office, visitors agree to never seek to compel the Ombuds to disclose any information received as part of providing Ombuds services in any other forum, including a formal grievance or lawsuit.
+In addition, if the Ombuds Office utilizes facilitation, by electing to participate in the mediation, facilitation, or group process the visitors agree (to the extent permitted by law) to: (i) keep any and all communications that take place in the process confidential unless all parties agree otherwise, (ii) waive any right they may have to use communications that take place in the process in any formal grievance or lawsuit, and (iii) participate in good faith towards a mutually satisfactory outcome.

 Due to our informal and impartial role we do not advocate for or represent any individual or group, nor do we accompany visitors in meetings or proceedings or attend meetings/proceedings as a neutral witness.
-We can, however, provide consultation and coaching on effective communication and conflict management strategies as you prepare for the meeting, and/or provide confidential and informal mediation/facilitation at the meeting if all parties are in agreement.
+We can, however, provide consultation and coaching on effective communication and conflict management strategies as you prepare for the meeting, and/or provide confidential and informal facilitation at the meeting if all parties agree.

-The Ombuds Program does not provide legal advice or other legal services.
+The Ombuds Office does not provide legal advice or other legal services.

-Our level of confidentiality, informality, impartiality, and independence; our services; our approach; and our ability to work on many levels within the university distinguish our role form other resources.
-The Ombuds Program can help you work through a wide variety of issues, concerns, questions, conflicts, and challenges.
-We help with situations from small and simple to large and complex, and work on the individual, group, departmental, organizational, and systemic levels.
-We provide consultation, coaching, mediation/facilitation, training, and organizational development.
-In addition, we have a library of books available for check out on topics related to effective communication, collaboration, and conflict management.
-We can assist you with difficulties between supervisors and employees, challenges with colleagues, workplace climate issues, career progression concerns, and much more.
-Please see our Overview page and Ombuds Program Services pages for more information on how we can help.
+Our level of confidentiality, informality, impartiality, and independence, and our ability to work on many levels within the university distinguish our role form other resources.
+The Ombuds Office can help you work through a wide variety of issues, concerns, questions, conflicts, and challenges.
+We help with situations from small and simple to large and complex.

 Line management, Human Resources, the Office of Institutional Equity, and internal audit procedures are, for the most part, formal channels.
 They are offices of record that conduct formal investigations, make written findings, recommendations, and decisions, and set policies.
-Human Resources also offers informal services, including Employee Advising, Life & Work Connections, and Professional Development.
 If you want to initiate a formal complaint, or you wish to have your concerns documented, you must go through a formal channel.
-If you want to have a confidential, off-the-record conversation with a neutral party, contact the Ombuds Program.
-If you aren’t sure where to start feel free to contact us and we can help you explore your options and connect to resources.
+If you want to have a confidential, off-the-record conversation with a neutral party, contact the Ombuds Office.
+If you aren’t sure where to start, feel free to contact us, and we can help you explore your options and connect to resources.

-The Ombuds Program provides services as an alternative to formal processes.
-In general, it is necessary to suspend any formal processes that are in motion in order to pursue informal processes through the Ombuds Program.
-There are certain services (mediation, facilitation) that the Ombuds Program will not provide if there is an unsuspended formal process in motion.
-Other services, such as one-on-one consultation and coaching, may be provided depending on the situation, at the discretion of the Ombuds.
-If you are pursuing some issues formally and would like to address separate issues informally through the Ombuds Program please feel free to contact us.
+The Ombuds Office provides services as an alternative to formal processes.
+In general, it is necessary to suspend any formal processes that are in motion in order to pursue informal processes through the Ombuds Office.
+If you are pursuing some issues formally and would like to address separate issues informally through the Ombuds Office please feel free to contact us.
 Depending on the situation, we may be able to assist you while the formal process on separate issues is in motion, or we may need to wait until that process has completed.

 There are numerous benefits of speaking with an Ombuds, including but not limited to:

 - Our level of confidentiality.
-We will not disclose that you talked with us unless you give us your explicit request/permission to do so, or if there is a situation of imminent risk of serious harm.
+We will not disclose that you talked with us unless you give us your explicit request/permission to do so, it involves a situation of campus violence under the Clery Act, or if there is a situation of imminent risk of serious harm.